The Intelligence Gap

 An alarm is not an insight.
 A threshold breach tells you something is wrong; it rarely tells you why or what happens next.

 Traditional systems flag "RH >85%" or "EC >4.5 mS/cm."
-But they miss the context: Was the RH spike caused by delayed dehumidifier startup after a boiler ramp?
-Is the EC rise from insufficient refreshment volume or uneven solar exposure?
-What is the projected impact—minor transpiration stall, increased BER risk, or negligible?
+But they miss the context: Was the venting strategy correct?
+Or could the humidity spike have been avoided?
+Is the EC rise coming from aggressive dry-back or is it a fertigation issue?
+What is the projected impact: does any of this actually affect the crop or can I ignore it?

-This is not pattern matching or simple rules—it is horticultural reasoning applied at machine speed, factoring in physics (VPD–transpiration links, CO₂ assimilation curves, pest reproduction rates) and your own site-specific reality.
+This is not pattern matching or simple rules, it’s horticultural reasoning applied at machine speed, factoring in physics (atmospherics, CO₂ assimilation curves, pest reproduction rates) and your own site-specific reality.

 Operationalizing the "Master Grower"